sparkslabs/pyxie/doc/dev-status.md

 ### Backlog: Features

+* 13\.
+Pyxie compile harness supports custom working directories #practicalities
+* 14\.
+Code Cleanups #refactor #internals
+* 15\.
+Refactor code generation #refactor #internals
+* 16\.
+Find Variables duplicates effort from the analysis phase, while also relying on results from it #internals
+* 17\.
+Transform step is throwing away data.
+This seems broken and should perhaps pass through decorated pynodes - or at least retain a reference. #internals
+* 18\.
+Code generation of C literals is muddled up a touch with structural representation #internals
+* 19\.
+Website should use responsive CSS #website
+* 20\.
+Website side bar could be better implemented. #website
+* 21\.
+Truthiness for values that AND/OR/NOT arguments needs resolving properly in C. (deferred) #pylang
+* 22\.
+Truthiness of expressions is explicitly checked/valid - for us in if and while statements and boolean expressions #pylang #internals
+* 23\.
+Website could do with some pictures :-) #website
+* 24\.
+Currently have 2 shift/reduce conflicts.
+They're auto-resolved correctly, but could be worth seeing if they could be resolved better. #pylang #internals
+* 25\.
+Consider using CppHeaderParser on the C++ side of things - to inform the code generation side of things #internals #pylang
+* 26\.
+Block structure of generated C Code is pretty/human friendly/readable #internals
+* 27\.
+Operations and operators could be unified with a bit of tweaking - using "x.operation", not "x.tag/x.comparison" etc #internals #refactor
+* 28\.
+Better Error messages for users #pylang #practicalties
+* 29\.
+Duplication exists within code generation for operators. (cf convert_operator etc) #internals #refactor
 * 31\.
 Features focusses on BARE level functionality
 * 32\.
 C Syntax Tree is a Tree #internals
 * 33\.
 Can find_variables(AST) in pyxie.model.transform actually just look in the results of the analysis phase?
 It should be able to.
 Building the same structure after all #internals